3liz/py-qgis-wps/README.md

 Requirements and limitations :

 - Python 3.7 minimum
-- Windows not officially supported
+- Windows is not officially supported
 - Redis server

 # Documentation